 Baking Powder and Baking Soda - These are both very important ingredients that help the muffins to rise (the baking soda also interacts with the buttermilk!).
 They cannot be substituted, so make sure they're both fresh or your muffins will turn out dense and not rise very much.

-Coconut Sugar – Brown sugar can be used instead of coconut sugar and if you don’t have either of those, white sugar will also work (but for the best flavour, stick to coconut or brown sugar).
-If you do use brown or white sugar, make sure you’re using a brand that is vegan (organic will always be vegan).
-They will no longer be refined sugar-free if brown or white sugar is used.
-I have not made this recipe with liquid or alternative sweeteners.
+Sugar – You can use either coconut sugar or brown sugar for this recipe.
+If you use brown sugar, make sure you’re using a vegan brand (organic will always be vegan).
+They will no longer be refined sugar-free if brown is used.
+I have not tested this recipe with any liquid sweeteners or alternative sweeteners.

-Coconut Oil – I usually use melted coconut oil when making this recipe, but any neutral flavoured oil, like safflower, or sunflower can be used instead.
+Oil – I usually use melted coconut oil when making this recipe, but any neutral-flavoured oil, like safflower, or sunflower can be used instead.
 If you use coconut oil, make sure that your other ingredients are at room temperature so it does not solidify when added to the recipe.
 I have not tried to make this recipe oil-free.

 Spices and Vanilla - They won't be oatmeal spice muffins without them, so don't leave these ingredients out.

-If you love muffins for breakfast, brunch, or snacks, click this link to find even more vegan gluten-free muffin recipes!
+If you love vegan breakfast muffins or muffins for brunch or snacks, click this link to find even more muffin recipes!

 Gluten-Free 1-to-1 Baking Flour (in the blue bag) - I tested this recipe with both of the Bob's Red Mill gluten-free flour blends and both results were great, however, I prefer the texture and flavour results from using this flour best.
 The muffins you see in the pictures in this post are made with the 1-to-1 blend.